 Pangong Lake Tour Options

 You'll find a plethora of travel agents in Leh all offering similar tours to Pangong Lake.
 Bookings can readily be done there after you arrive, and you'll be able to save money by negotiating.
 Alternatively, if you want to travel independently, you can hire a taxi from Leh to Pangong Lake.
-The taxi rates are generally fixed and you can expect to pay 8,650 rupees for a one day return trip in 2018.
+The taxi rates are generally fixed and you can expect to pay 8,650 rupees for a one day return trip.
 However, you may be able to save 10-15% by contacting taxi drivers directly.
 You'll find some recommended drivers and their details at the bottom of this article.

 Local government buses also operate between Leh and Pangong Lake for those on a budget.
 The cost is about 250 rupees per person, one way.
 The services don't run every day though.
 Details are available here.

 If you do want to plan and book in advance, some quality Leh-based tour operators that organize trips to Pangong Lake and receive excellent feedback are Ju Leh Adventures, Wandering Wisdom, Dreamland Trek and Tour, and Yama Adventures.

 Online adventure travel booking platform Thrillophilia also offers a popular 7-day Ladakh sightseeing package tour that includes Pangong Lake.